 New York State Division of Homeland Security & Emergency Services

 The NYS Division of Homeland Security and Emergency Services, Office of Interoperable and Emergency Communications, is pleased to announce the Statewide Interoperable Communications Grant program where funding is distributed by formula.
-New grant program will continue to aid county public safety organizations in enhancing emergency response and improving capability and performance results from the U.S. Department of Homeland Security’s (DHS) National Emergency Communications Plan (NECP), improvements in governance structures, operating procedures, infrastructure development, and addressing SAFECOM guidance from U.S. Department of Homeland Security Office of Emergency Communications (OEC).
+The SICG-Formula Program focuses on providing stability, sustaining, and further developing LMR systems and regional solutions developed to date.
+The SICG-Formula Program intends to aid county, local, and municipal public safety organizations in enhancing emergency response; improving capability, governance structures, operating procedures, infrastructure development; and addressing SAFECOM guidance from the OEC.

 Purpose: The SICG-Formula Program will focus on further minimizing gaps in interoperable communications by aligning technology acquisitions with operational use by first responders, which provides the foundation necessary to accomplish a high level of interoperability.
-The new grant program will concentrate on improving interoperability and operability of communication systems in New York State.
+The SICG-Formula Program concentrates on improving interoperability and operability of communication systems in New York State.

 Source of Funds: This grant program is supported by the Statewide Public Safety Communications Account.